symil/lava/README.md

 Where `<version>` is a branch or tag name of the Vulkan-Docs repository (for example "v1.1.80").
 The script will download the corresponding files in the `download/` folder and generate the new source files in `src/vulkan/`.

-## Warning

-This is very much a work in progress.

 ## License